MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementDeviceCompliancePolicyScheduledActionForRule.md

   - `[WindowsInformationProtectionAppLearningSummaryId <String>]`: The unique identifier of windowsInformationProtectionAppLearningSummary
   - `[WindowsInformationProtectionNetworkLearningSummaryId <String>]`: The unique identifier of windowsInformationProtectionNetworkLearningSummary
   - `[WindowsMalwareInformationId <String>]`: The unique identifier of windowsMalwareInformation
+  - `[WindowsQualityUpdateProfileAssignmentId <String>]`: The unique identifier of windowsQualityUpdateProfileAssignment
+  - `[WindowsQualityUpdateProfileId <String>]`: The unique identifier of windowsQualityUpdateProfile

-SCHEDULEDACTIONCONFIGURATIONS <IMicrosoftGraphDeviceComplianceActionItem1\[]>: The list of scheduled action configurations for this compliance policy.
+`SCHEDULEDACTIONCONFIGURATIONS <IMicrosoftGraphDeviceComplianceActionItem[]>`: The list of scheduled action configurations for this compliance policy.
 Compliance policy must have one and only one block scheduled action.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[ActionType <DeviceComplianceActionType?>]`: Scheduled Action Type Enum
   - `[GracePeriodHours <Int32?>]`: Number of hours to wait till the action will be enforced.
 Valid values 0 to 8760
   - `[NotificationMessageCcList <String[]>]`: A list of group IDs to speicify who to CC this notification message to.